danielmzak/helm-ytt-templates/README.md

 # README

-- Example of using HELM charts with YTT templates and in CICD pipelines
+- Example of using HELM charts with YTT templates in CICD pipelines

 ---
 ## Basic idea: